NorthernWidget-Skunkworks/Project-Walrus/README.md

     * 3x to hold board in place
     * 4x to to attach the lid of the 3D-printed enclosure

->> @superchap123: Thoughts on integrating clips into the 3D print to not need screws?

->> @awickert @superchap123: Redesign lid to diminish flow velocity and act insofar as possible as a stilling well

 ##### HardMount with Plug

 * [4-pin "HardMount" plug](https://www.digikey.com/product-detail/en/te-connectivity-amp-connectors/1838893-2/A97650-ND/1764165) ([3D model](https://www.traceparts.com/en/product/allied-electronics-automation-m12-panel-mnt-male-4-way?CatalogPath=TRACEPARTS%3ATP09002002001004&Product=10-12012018-106023&PartNumber=1838893-2))